mtl-brainhack-school-2019/Isabelle-Simard_Multimodal_ML/README.md

 1. Learn how to use Nilearn
 2. Reproduce age prediction Nilearn machine tutorial using FNC as predictor
 3. Learn how to script other metrics of resting-state fMRI (i.e. power spectra and spatial maps) in Nilearn
-4. Be able to use power spectra and spatial maps as marching learning predictors in Nilearn
+4. Be able to use power spectra and spatial maps as machine learning predictors in Nilearn
 5. Be able to script a machine learning algorithm that uses 3 different metrics of resting-state (i.e. FNC, power spectra and machine learning) as a predictor of a variable
+6. Learn how to statistically compare the performance of multiple machine learning models

 ### To-Do

 - [X]  Read Nilearn documentation
 - [X]  Data exploration and visualization
-- [ ]  Re-run script age prediction machine learning tutorial using FNC
+- [X]  Re-run script age prediction machine learning tutorial using FNC
 - [X]  Read documentation on how to model spatial maps in Nilearn
-- [ ]  Read documentation on how to model power spectra in Nilearn
+- [X]  Read documentation on how to model power spectra in Python
-- [ ]  Modify ML tutorial script to predict age using neural activity
+- [X]  Modify ML tutorial script to train model to predict age using neural activity
-- [ ]  Modify ML tutorial script to predict age using power spectra
+- [ ]  Modify ML tutorial script to train model to predict age using power spectra
-- [ ]  Modify ML tutorial script to predict age using a combination of FNC, neural activity and power spectra
+- [ ]  Modify ML tutorial script to train model to predict age using a combination of FNC, neural activity and power spectra
+- [ ]  Run all models on test data
 - [ ]  Read on techniques to statistically compare accuracy of machine learning algorithm
+- [ ]  Write and run script of statistical comparison of models
-- [ ]  Statistically compare the performance of the 4 algorithms built
+- [ ]  Statistically compare the performance of the 4 models

 ### Current issues

+* Let me know if you have any suggestions regarding how to statistically compare ML models
 ### Deliverables for Brainhack School 2019
-* 4 Jupyter notebooks with the script and analysis results for the 4 regression machine learning models
+* 4 Jupyter notebooks with the script and analysis results for the 4 regression machine learning models (could be integrated in a Jupyter book)

-### Further scope